Learn the basics about how AskCody integrates with your organization's Microsoft Exchange environment

 The AskCody cloud

 Benefitting from Microsoft’s unmatched scale and experience running trusted enterprise cloud services around the globe, AskCody is built on Microsoft Azure.
-With Microsoft and AskCody being a Microsoft ISV Partner, we can take advantage of the Microsoft Azure Cloud more quickly while reducing security and compliance costs and minimizing risk to your organization.
+With AskCody being a Microsoft ISV Partner, we can take advantage of the Microsoft Azure Cloud more quickly while reducing security and compliance costs and minimizing risk to your organization.

 When you invest in a cloud service, you must be able to trust that your data is safe, that data privacy is protected, and that you own and control your data in all its uses.

 AskCody is divided into a European and North American setup due to data regulations.
 Customers in North America will only have data processed in North America, while European customers will only have data processed in Europe.
+Learn more about how AskCody processes data in our Data Processing section on HelpCenter.

 AskCody - An intelligence layer on top of your Microsoft infrastructure and backbone integrating natively with Microsoft